 Tax refunds payable to an estate of a deceased person

 If you have provided the estate's bank account details, refunds will be paid into that account.
-If you do not submit a bank account number, the refund will be paid as a money order via the OP Bank.
+If you do not submit a bank account number, the refund will be paid as a money order via Nordea.
 The Tax Administration cannot distribute a refund payable to an estate to the shareholders of the estate.

 Let the Tax Administration know the estate's account number

 The estate's account should not be closed until the Tax Administration has assessed the estate's taxes and transferred its refund, if any, to the bank account.

 If a deceased person's estate has a valid bank account but the Tax Administration has not been informed of its number, you must request documentation from the bank proving that the account is the right one – for example, the bank may provide a copy of its statement of account for this purpose.

 Alternatively, you can fill in the second page of the Notice of bank information of an estate (Form 7926e).
 The form requires an endorsement from the bank.

 If you want us to pay the tax refund for 2021 into a bank account, check the date by which you must submit the missing or changed account number.
 You can find the dates on the page Which bank account is the refund paid into?
 If you submit the information on paper, make sure you do so well before the deadline.

 If the estate does not have a bank account, you need a power of attorney